wellsinprice/wellsG/README.md

 - 👋 Hi, I’m @wellsG
-- 👀 I’m interested in Data Science and Project Management!
+- 👀 I’m interested in Data Science and Artificial Intelligence.
-- 🌱 I’m currently learning python for data analysis
+- 🌱 I’m currently learning python for data analysis, sql & databases, and visualization.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Linkedin

 <!---